AjTollo/DataStructuresProblem/README.md

 # DataStructuresProblems

-All solution that I copied and studied when learning data structures in leetcode and many more.
+All solution that I copied and studied when learning data structures on leetcode and many more.